Sergey Prokudin-Gorsky – Russian photographer

 Sergey was invited to show his works to the Tsar’s family in 1909.

-After the revolution of 1917, Prokudin-Gorsky moved to France, where he worked with the Lumiere brothers.
+After the revolution of 1917, Prokudin-Gorsky went abroad.

 The United States Library of Congress purchased the material from Prokudin-Gorsky’s heirs in 1948.
-In 2001 took place an exhibition “The Empire That Was Russia: The Prokudin-Gorsky Photographic Record Recreated”.
+And in 2001 an exhibition The Empire That Was Russia: The Prokudin-Gorsky Photographic Record Recreated took place.

 The photographer had wonderful taste and travel desires.
-He had visited many places from Karelia to Bukhara and left for us, huge cultural heritage, hundreds of color photos of excellent quality, which were taken more than 100 years ago.
+He had visited many places from Karelia to Bukhara and left for us huge cultural heritage: hundreds of color photos of excellent quality, which were taken more than 100 years ago.